our authors

 Seth Michelson is an award-winning professor and poet specializing in state violence, incarceration, and the poetry of the hemispheric Americas.
 To date, he has published many works such as academic articles, book chapters, film and book reviews, essays, fourteen books of original poetry and poetry in translation.
 As Seth writes both in English and Spanish, his work has been published in countries such as Argentina, Mexico, England, Italy, Kenya, and India.
 Seth has taught at universities around the globe and thus has lived in countries such as Argentina, Brazil and Puerto Rico.
 He has won many awards for his work as a teacher-scholar, such as the National Endowment for the Arts, the US Library of Congress Award and the Pushcart Prize for Small Presses.
 He is currently the nominee from Washington and Lee University for the 2020 Virginia outstanding Faculty Awards.
 Seth has also recently been awarded a Fulbright Scholarship in 2022, which he used to travel to Uruguay and continue his work with immigrants there

-HOPE ON THE BORDER (Debuts Oct.
-2025 from Church Publishing) Hope on the Border came to life as a result of Seth Michelson's personal experiences working at various immigrant detention centers, where he taught immigrant children poetry workshops as a way for them to cope with the trauma they had experienced at a very young age.
-He held his weekly poetry workshops in the most restrictive maximum-security detention center in the US for undocumented unaccompanied children, who were being housed in isolation cells.
-Children attending these workshops enabled Seth to provide them with a place where they could live as a mutually supportive community of creators, and not as prisoners of a cruel and dysfunctional system.
-While exploring the deeply personal and often grippingly intense stories of these incarcerated youths and immigrants, Hope on the Border delves into the lived tales of refugee children and women as they make their journey across the border, all too often fleeing harrowing circumstances.
+HOPE ON THE BORDER (Church Publishing, 2025) Hope on the Border came to life as a result of Seth Michelson's personal experiences holding weekly poetry workshops for undocumented unaccompanied children, who were being housed in isolation cells.
+Hope on the Border delves into the lived tales of refugee children and women as they make their journey across the border, all too often fleeing harrowing circumstances.
 Meanwhile, the book explores the long history of immigration in the United States, thus exploring the real roots of the “land of the free”.

 Contact - Zeynep Sen